 Last year we had tickets for Dermot at Liverpool, but unfortunately, the day before the gig the venue got in touch to let us know the venues lift had broken down.
 We were devastated especially as we couldn’t attend the Glasgow gig because the venue wasn’t wheelchair accessible.

 Dermot’s manager heard about it and offered us tickets to another show.
 We picked Manchester and couldn’t wait for the gig.
 It was super exciting to be on Dermot Kennedy’s guest list.
 Thank you to his amazing tour manager for organising it all.

 Arriving at Albert Hall Manchester

 We were staying at Crowne Plaza Manchester Oxford Road for two nights which was very close to the venue.
-As soon as we approached the Albert Hall, we noticed there were people queuing up waiting to enter.
+As soon as we approached Albert Hall Manchester, we noticed there were people queuing up waiting to enter.
 One of the security spotted us straight away and asked if we were here for the gig.
 He immediately took us around the building to the accessible entrance.

-The accessible entrance does have steps but then the amazing stairclimber appeared.
+The accessible entrance does have steps but then the stairclimber appeared.

 Stairclimber at Albert Hall Manchester